 Jacques Attali, a 76 year old French political advisor and theorist, recently noted that pandemics commonly usher in a change in power.
 Perhaps that explains some of the "why now?' volatility America is experiencing and how suddenly public opinion has changed with respect to institutional racism.
 Attali believes that the most significant power shift in the post pandemic world will be the full emergence of new technology.
 Yet, he cautions, will we use it to benefit and improve life or will we let it be used authoritatively?
 In many ways, that will depend on the leaders we choose and the health of our democratic society.
 As we slowly strengthen our nation by facing hard issues I'm hopeful.
 After all, last decade we made advances in balancing power for women through the #metoo movement.
 Now we have the opportunity to balance power for black, brown and native peoples by bringing more justice into our criminal justice system.
 A power balance means more voices will be heard therefor more brainpower will be available to guide us through the uncertainty ahead.
 Balanced power ensures we'll remain a strong democracy and reinforces the American ideal.
 As we balance power we reduce the misery we tolerate as a society and bring more light into our lives.

 Reverend Sharpton, 65, however, can testify that balancing power and changing a system, such as institutional racism, is historically hard.
 To begin with, it's important to define institutional racism.
 Wikipedia says it's "a form of racism expressed in the practice of social and political institutions which is reflected in disparities regarding wealth, income, criminal justice, employment, housing, health care, political power and education, among other factors."
 In the 1967 book Black Power: The Politics of Liberation, Carmichael and Hamilton write, "When terrorists bomb a black church and kill five black children, that is an act of individual racism, widely deplored by most segments of the society.
 But when in that same city – Birmingham, Alabama – five hundred black babies die each year because of the lack of proper food, shelter and medical facilities, and thousands more are destroyed and maimed physically, emotionally and intellectually because of conditions of poverty and discrimination in the black community, that is a function of institutional racism."
-British activist Pauline Stepney told PBS "When you see the injustice of people not being convicted for killing a child, for killing somebody that was walking away, for killing somebody...when you see that that is systemic."
-For more detail turn to Time magazine's article How Institutional Racism Kills Black People.
-In the preface of Carmichael and Hamilton's 1967 book they write, "The whole question of race is one that America would much rather not face honestly and squarely.
+Racism in policing is similarly pervasive.
+Outlining that complexity through analysis of the tragic police killing of EMT Breonna Taylor comedian Trevor Noah said, "Every single day in America we're reminded that there are different criminal justice systems depending on who you are.
+There's one for the rich and one for the poor, there's one for white people and a different one for black people and apparently there's also one for those who oppose police brutality and for those who commit it...What happened to Breonna Taylor is not just a few bad cops it's not even really just about the cops.
+I'ts also the legislature that gave them the to power to break into houses, the judge that signed the warrant, the police department that didn't act against these officers and the county that charged the protesters for challenging these rules.
+In other words what happened to Breonna Taylor wasn't a failure of the system it was the system working as intended.
+And that is why people are fighting for the system to be changed."
+Time magazine discusses that subject further in How Institutional Racism Kills Black People.
+Prefacing their 1967 book, Carmichael and Hamilton write, "The whole question of race is one that America would much rather not face honestly and squarely.
 To some it is embarrassing; to others, it is inconvenient, to still others, it is confusing."
 America?
 Are we better than that now?

 In the video above artist Paul Rucker displays objects of systemic racism.
 Rucker says, "I had an epiphany I had a realization that white supremacy is there but the biggest force of white supremacy is not the KKK it's the normalization of systemic racism."

 After defining institutional racism finding a solution means getting specific about what needs repair.
 At the memorial gathering for George Floyd, on June 4 2020, Reverend Al Sharpton urged communities to focus on and improve racial bias in policing and the justice system.
 His call for judicial equity was echoed by protests, politicians, and theorists across our nation and Internationally.
 At 18:02 of Sharpton's remarks above he outlines policy changes that support effective change such as restoring consent decrees (President Trump ended this remedial policy), providing public access to the complaint history of officers, and instigating national tracking for police who are fired because they often relocate and take their problems to work elsewhere.
-Are you ready to address racism in your life and community?
-Start with actions that are focused and specific.
+Do you see racism in community policies?
+Do you see racism anywhere in your life?

-Once a focus is identified it's time to gather relevant information.
-If, like the many protesters in our streets, you're ready to look at racial bias in policing and courts then I encourage you to start by listening to the experience of people of color.
+To identify racist policies or racist attitudes it helps to explore the issue.
+Protests in the street, though prompted by outrage about racism, are loud and disruptive.
+They can be frightening or violent so, for many, they aren't a good way to gain understanding.
+I encourage you to start by listening to the experience of people of color.
 Listen to their perception of the police.
 I asked my walking partner and she told me her dad was always getting pulled over by the police when she was young so she grew up thinking it was normal.
 I don't know what disturbed me more- that her life experience caused her to believe the police just stopped people as a routine or that I'd been walking with her for more than 5 years and just found that out.
 If you, like me, haven't encountered unwarranted police stops, suffered excessive sentencing, or been reported as a suspicious person find out how, why and where people of color are experiencing these interactions.
 Learn how it feels to need to explain to your sons and daughters how to survive a police stop.
 Examine national incarceration statistics and compare it to prison populations in your own state.
 Research why our prisons are predominantly filled by people of color.
 Learn about the laws that perpetuate injustice and, if you need economic background, look at the cost to society of almost 1.5 million people incarcerated 30% of whom are there for non violent crime.
 Read non fiction?
 Here's a booklist to get you started.
-Once you cultivate an interest you'll notice there are endless resources to help you understand.
+Once you cultivate an interest you'll notice there are endless resources to improve understanding.

 As you explore inequities in justice and law enforcement, you'll find that there are related issues which place people of color on a collision course with deadly policing or punitive sentencing.
 Policies on: health care, employment, and education as well as personal experience and misinformed perceptions all contribute to the situation.
 Look at the video below, for instance, and ask yourself: what story would I have developed if I'd passed him on the street?
 If he was wearing a hoodie?
 If he walked up to my front door one night?
 Same guy, different situations.
 You might be surprised who he really is.
 Listen to what he says in the video below.
 Our minds can carry cultural stereotypes that lead us to false perception.
 In a 2018 study from Yale, researchers found that height, for instance, a professional advantage for white men, is a liability for black men because of stereotypes that trigger threat.
 Brookings scholar Dr Rashaw Ray explains that statistics demonstrate how blackness becomes weaponized meaning even when black men don't have a weapon they're viewed as having one.
 For instance, black teenagers are 21 times more likely to be killed by police than white teens and, as a whole, black people are 3.5x more likely to be killed by police when they are unarmed and non aggressive.
 Author, Nikole Hannah-Jones, shows us how her prior experience with law enforcement motivated her decision to not call police after being involved in a non fatal shooting, "For those of you reading this who may not be black, or perhaps Latino," she writes, "this is my chance to tell you that a substantial portion of your fellow citizens in the United States of America have little expectation of being treated fairly by the law or receiving justice.
 It's possible this will come as a surprise to you.
 But to a very real extent, you have grown up in a different country than I have."